rohsyl/system-tools/git/git_lab/client/setup_ssh_key_on_client.md

 # gitlab.rohs.ch - generate ssh key

+> git and putty with puttygen must be installed

 - Use puttygen to generate a private/public key pair
 - The public key
 	- Copy the public key